Home Rent or Buy Calculator

 Decision: RENT the home and save $NaN

-However, should itemized deductions not be applicable during your tax filing, the potential savings might decrease by $5,180.00 (the total of B9 and B10).
-In this case, BUY the home and save $NaN.
+However, should itemized deductions not be applicable during your tax filing, the potential savings might change by $5,180.00 (the total of B9 and B10).
+In this case, BUY the home and save $NaN

 According to the information you provided, renting the home would cost you a total of $26,200.50 a year while buying the home through financing would cost $NaN a year.
 Comparing these options, renting the home would lead to a cost savings of $NaN, making it the preferable choice.
 However, if this amount of savings is not significant to you, you may feel equally inclined towards either option.
 Additionally, your decision between renting a home may also be influenced by other subjective/non-quantifiable factors.